boripf/hybrid-model-corynebacterium/README.md

 # hybrid-model-corynebacterium
 Hybrid semi-parametric model that includes a mechanistic model and a data-driven model.
 Application for the fermentation of Corynebacterium glutamicum.

-### Working with Git
+### Workflow with Git
 Everyone is working in their own branch (debbi & marc).
 From there changes can be merged with the main branch.
 Follow the step by step guide:
-- commit all changes to your own branch
+- commit and push all changes to your own branch
 - switch from your branch to the main branch: **git checkout main**
 - get the latest updates: **git pull**
 - merge the 2 branches: **git merge <branch_name>**